centminmod/xenforo-online-safety-act-uk-template/readme.md

 * We will not disclose specific actions taken against other users due to privacy concerns, resource constraints, and potential legal implications.

 * Appeals (Very Limited): If you disagree with the outcome of your complaint regarding content moderation, you can appeal by contacting [Method, e.g., the forum administrator via private message].
-Appeals will only be considered in exceptional circumstances and when volunteer resources permit, due to severe resource limitations.
+Appeals will only be considered in exceptional circumstances, and only if the appeal is made about content that we have taken a decision on (i.e., it is not an appeal made in relation to a complaint about our alleged failure to uphold our terms of service), and when volunteer resources permit, due to severe resource limitations.
 Appeals are not available for complaints regarding our alleged failure to uphold our terms of service.
+(ICU D7 to ICU D10).

+### 5.4 Dedicated Reporting Channel for Trusted Flaggers:

+* We will, where practicable and within our limited resources, establish and maintain a dedicated reporting channel for trusted flaggers, as defined by Ofcom's Codes of Practice.
+This channel will be designed to handle reports of potentially illegal content efficiently and effectively.
+Where we implement this measure, the dedicated reporting channel will adhere to measures ICU D14.3 to ICU D14.8 as far as possible within our limited resources, and will ensure that reports from trusted flaggers are prioritized and processed promptly.
+We will make our existing reporting channel available to trusted flaggers if it is run in accordance with measures ICU D14.3 to ICU D14.8.
+We will regularly review the operation of this channel and make improvements where possible.
+(ICU D14)

+### 5.5 "Processing Complaints from other Users:

+* We will make available a notice facility for users to report potentially illegal content that they encounter on our service.
+This facility will be easy to access and use, and will allow users to report content anonymously, if they so choose.
+We will ensure that reports received through this notice facility are assessed and that, where we become aware of illegal content, action is taken expeditiously to remove or disable access to that content.
+Where a user has provided contact details, we will endeavour to, within our limited resources, notify the user that we have received their complaint and, where we decide to take action to remove or disable access to content, we will notify the user of this decision and the reasons for it as soon as reasonably practicable.
+(ICU D1 to ICU D6)

 ## 6. Content Moderation and Safety Measures

 In addition to our complaint process, we are taking the following steps to address online safety, within our extremely limited capacity:

+* We will strive to align our content moderation practices with the recommended measures in Ofcom's Codes of Practice, particularly regarding the functions of content moderation teams (ICU C1-C4), prioritising measures that we are able to implement within our limited resources.
+However, our capacity in this area is severely restricted.

 * Community Guidelines: We have established clear community guidelines [Link to Guidelines] that prohibit illegal and harmful content, as defined by the OSA, Ofcom's guidance, and our own standards.
 These guidelines specifically address the types of content listed as "priority offences" and content harmful to children ("Primary Priority Content" and "Priority Content") in the Act, as well as content related to self-harm, eating disorders, suicide, and various forms of abuse and hate, as outlined by Ofcom.

 * Volunteer Moderators: Our volunteer moderators monitor the forum for content that violates our guidelines or the law.
+Their responsibilities include reviewing reported content, assessing it against our community guidelines and the requirements of the OSA, taking appropriate action to remove or disable access to illegal content, escalating serious cases to the appropriate authorities where necessary (and within our limited resources), and, where possible, providing feedback to users who have reported content (within our limited resources).
 However, their availability and capacity are severely limited.
 We cannot guarantee 24/7 coverage, comprehensive monitoring of all content, or immediate responses to all issues.

 * Automated Filtering (Very Basic): We may use very basic automated filters to detect and block certain keywords or phrases associated with the most serious types of illegal content, such as CSAM or terrorist content.
 We do not have the resources for sophisticated AI-based moderation, proactive scanning of all content, or advanced filtering technologies.
 Any automated filtering will be limited to simple keyword matching and will be subject to human review where possible.